Array

 It is something of an irony that the fez, a famous, round, and usually a red piece of headwear, is among the favorite souvenirs of tourists visiting Turkey every year.

-These hats often appear on our TV sets in films or holiday commercials about Turkey.
+These hats often appear on our TV sets in films and TV series about Turkey.
 Whether in an entertaining Spain or Turkey advert in which a flamenco dancer and carpet seller compete in a volleyball match, or the classic movie One Night in Istanbul telling the story of two Liverpool FC-crazy cab drivers who travel to the city to see their team play in the 2005 Champions League final, fezzes are a noticeable feature.

 There is a funny irony in this association between the fez and Turkey (usually called Turkish hat) as the wearing of these was once banned in 1925 by the country’s first President Mustafa Kemal Atatürk.
 As a Westerniser, he had viewed fezzes as a remnant of the Ottoman past that distinguished Turkish citizens from the Europeans he hoped they would emulate.
 From then on, the people of Turkey were required to wear the hats and caps of the Western World.